filamentgroup/fg-collapse/demo/index.md

 To make a collapse, create a `fg-collapse` element to contain your content.
 This element will be recognized by this component's javascript, and allow it to be enhanced with necessary behaviors and accessibility information.

 Inside the collapse element, place a heading or button followed by one element that will be collapsed and expanded when that button is clicked.
-If you start with a button, the button will be hidden until it becomes interactive.
-If you start with a heading, the heading will always be visible and the script will append a button to the heading.
+If you start with a button, the button will be hidden (with CSS) until it becomes interactive.
+If you start with a heading, the heading will always be visible and the script will append a button to the heading, allowing it to become interactive.

 Starting with a button, state expanded: